-The ornate steps into Lake Mälaren showed how kings and nobles would have arrived before trains and Volvos made travel to the countryside easy for anyone.
+The ornate steps into Lake Mälaren showed how kings and nobles would have arrived—before trains and Volvos made travel to the countryside easy for everyone.
 The lilacs that are found in abundance are a welcome contrast to urban Stockholm's cobblestones and high rises.
-The placid appearance of the palace belie the intrigue that once enveloped everyone who lived there.
+The placid appearance of the palace belies the intrigue that once enveloped everyone who lived here.

-The Värdshus Hotell in Mariefred quietly reveals the march of Swedish history and evolution as it enters it's 5th century of business.
-The hotel produces very different feelings on Swedish design and culture that are not easily glimpsed in Stockholm, which is all of a sudden on the cutting edge of the popular Scandinavian aesthetic.
-I saw ancient tiles, old furnaces, painted walls and other hints of time gone by.
+The Värdshus Hotell in Mariefred, as it enters into its fifth century of business, quietly reveals the march of Swedish history and evolution.
+The hotel presents a very different take on Swedish design and culture—not easily glimpsed in Stockholm, which is all of a sudden on the cutting edge of the popular Scandinavian aesthetic.
+I saw ancient tiles, old furnaces, painted walls and other hints of time gone by.http://www.gripsholms-vards...

 © 2013 AFAR Media